 We are subject to federal, state and local taxes in the U.S. If the Internal Revenue Service ("IRS") or other taxing authority disagrees with the positions we have taken on our tax returns, we could face additional tax liability, including interest and penalties.
 If material, payment of such additional amounts upon final adjudication of any disputes could harm our business, financial condition and results of operations.
-In addition, complying with new tax laws, rules or regulations could impact our business, financial condition and results of operations tax rates and other changes in tax laws, rules or regulations may increase our effective tax rate.
+In addition, complying with new tax laws, rules or regulations could impact our business, financial condition and results of operations, and increases to federal or state statutory tax rates and other changes in tax laws, rules or regulations may increase our effective tax rate.
 Any increase in our effective tax rate could harm our business, financial condition and results of operations.